zhubao315/learn-agentic-ai/04_prompt_engineering/readme.md

-# Prompt Engineering for AI Agents
+# Prompt Engineering In Depth

 **We will start with [Learn Prompting](https://learnprompting.org/docs/introduction) and then moving to the [Prompt Engineering Guide](https://www.promptingguide.ai/) as your skills and knowledge evolve.**